MA History of Art and Chinese Studies

 Our facilities

-Most History of Art teaching takes place in the University's Central Area or within Edinburgh College of Art (ECA).
+Most history of art teaching takes place in the University's Central Area or within the Edinburgh College of Art (ECA).

 Chinese teaching

-The University's Chinese and East Asian Studies Collection runs to over 50,000 resources, both print and digital, including upwards of 600 Chinese films.
-All this material is held in the Main University Library.
+Chinese classes are held close to ECA and to the University's Main Library.
+This means you will have easy access to the University's Chinese and East Asian studies collection, which runs to over 50,000 resources, both print and digital, including upwards of 600 Chinese films.

 Our Chinese Studies Peer Support Group is a valuable social learning resource.
-There are also opportunities to pair up with native speakers for language exchange and practice.
+Through the Edinburgh University Students' Association (EUSA), there are also opportunities to pair up with native speakers for language exchange and practice.

 Take a virtual tour

-Take a virtual tour of the Edinburgh College of Art
+Take a virtual tour of Edinburgh College of Art

 Study abroad

-This is your chance to immerse yourself in Chinese culture and develop your broader life experience and skills towards life after university.
+This is your chance to immerse yourself in the Chinese language and culture and to develop your broader life experience and skills towards life after university.

 How will I learn?